loopbackio/loopback-next/docs/site/HasMany-relation.md

 ## Overview

+{% include note.html content="
+This relation best works with databases that support foreign key constraints (SQL).
+Using this relation with NoSQL databases will result in unexpected behavior, such as the ability to create a relation with a model that does not exist.
+We are [working on a solution](https://github.com/strongloop/loopback-next/issues/2341) to better handle this.
+It is fine to use this relation with NoSQL databases for purposes such as navigating related models, where the referential integrity is not critical.
+" %}

 A `hasMany` relation denotes a one-to-many connection of a model to another model through referential integrity.
 The referential integrity is enforced by a foreign key constraint on the target model which usually references a primary